 If a business is taken over by another company and retains its identity or when a company decides to outsource certain services or functions to a new company, this is a transfer under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (known as ‘TUPE’).
 TUPE gives any employees affected by the transfer or outsourcing protection.

-The basic position is that any people that are working within that business that is transferred or assigned to the function that has been outsourced, should transfer to the new employer on the same terms and conditions i.e. as if nothing had changed.
-It is not always as simple as that though; a dispute may arise as to whether the new company is responsible for the employees from the old company.
+It is not always simple though; a dispute may arise as to whether the new company is responsible for the employees from the old company.
 This may leave you, as an employee of the old company in a position where there is no work for you perform and two companies both denying that you are employed by them.

 If you are dismissed because of a business transfer and you have over 2 years’ service, then this is an Unfair Dismissal, unless the new company can establish an economic, technical or organisational reason justifying changes in the workforce.
 Also, if you do transfer but the new company tries to change your contract of employment, then this may well be void.
 Employers are obliged to inform and consult their staff about the impact of any business transfer under TUPE.